pH-7/pH-7/README.md

   ✅ **Give lots of focus, perseverance, and knowledge** to accomplish as best I can a new project from scratch.

-  ✅ Passion for writing secure, testable and scalable applications, following the best coding practices.
+  ✅ **Passion for writing secure, testable and scalable applications**, following the best coding practices.

   ✅ **Growth mindset**, I always tend to see mistakes as "learning experiences & continuous improvements" for myself, and those around me.